kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-For each surface, we therefore extract the coordinates of the first point included in the surface, and we set this as the starting point for the drawing.
+For each surface, we access the x and y coordinates of the first vertex of the surface, and we set this as the starting point for the drawing operation.
 The commands `beginPath()` and `moveTo(...)` take care of that.
-Then we extract the next 3 points by which the surface is defined, and specify a path to each of those points.
-When we close the path with `closePath()`, a path is automatically created from where we last stood to the first point in the path, i.e. the point that was specified with `moveTo(...)`.
-With this, we have defined the outline of our surface, and we then specify the color with which the surface should be drawn.
+Then we extract the next 3 vertices that define the surface, and specify a path to each of them in order with `lineTo()`.
+When we close the path with `closePath()`, the last location we were at will be connected to first location of the path, i.e. the vertex that was specified with `moveTo(...)`.
+At this stage we have defined the outline of this surface, and we then specify the surface color and tell the Canvas API to draw the surface using `fill()`.

-But then there is a small problem: We have to take into account that not all the surfaces in a cube will be visible.
-We would prefer to only draw the surfaces that we can actually see.
-But how can we find out which ones they are?
-One way to do it in this particular case is to look at the average of the z-coordinates of the points that make up a surface.
-If the average value for z is greater than 0, the surface points towards us, and must then be drawn up.
-This works fine, but because of the perspective effect we've added, we have to set the limit slightly higher than exactly 0.
+But there is a small problem: We have to consider that not all of the surfaces will be visible.
+We would definately like to draw just the surfaces that we can actually see.
+But how can we find that out?
+One way to do it, that works in this particular case, is to look at the average of the z coordinates of the surface vertices.
+If this average value is greater than 0, then the surface is facing towards us, and should then be drawn.
+This works in principle, but due to the perspective effect we have to set the threshold value slightly above 0.
 The value used in the code, 0.15, was chosen after a bit of trial and error.

 <p align="center">
 <img src="images/top_view.png" width="90%">
 </p>

-If we imagine that we are seeing the layout from above, it will all look roughly like this.
-The blue point is the intersection of the z-coordinates of one surface.
-Because of the way the perspective changes the appearance of the cube, the side surface only becomes visible when the cut value is slightly greater than 0.
-If the surface is visible, we call `fill()`.
+If we imagine that we are looking from above, the blue dot shows the average of the z coordinates of a surface.
+Due to the way that the perspective changes the appearance of the cube, this surface will only become visible to the viewer when the average z is slightly bigger than 0.
+When that happens, we call `fill()`.

-The only thing now left of the code is the animation loop itself:
+The only thing left now is the animation loop:

 ```
 function animate() {